rfsch/CarND-Semantic-Segmentation/README.md

 ### Introduction

-In this project I have developed a Fully Convolutional Network (FCN) which classified images from [the Kitti Road dataset]( http://www.cvlibs.net/download.php?file=data_road.zip) in road and non-road segments.
+In this project I have developed a Fully Convolutional Network (FCN) which semantically segmented images from [the Kitti Road dataset]( http://www.cvlibs.net/download.php?file=data_road.zip) into road and non-road segments.

 ## Project Info
 To see the FCN implementation you can have a look at `main.py` in my CarND-Semantic-Segmentation repository.